Feb 01, 2023 | 7 min read

 - Trigger the same endpoint with two different statuses, like

-401and500, and make sure Sentry creates separate issues. - Trigger two different endpoints with the same status and make sure they do not collapse into one issue.
+401and500, and confirm Sentry creates separate issues. - Trigger two different endpoints with the same status and confirm they don't collapse into one.

-- Check that the response payload is visible in the event extras when it is actually useful.
+- Check that the response payload shows up in event extras when it's actually useful.

-- Verify that auth headers or other sensitive fields are not present in the captured event.
+- Verify auth headers and other sensitive fields aren't present in the captured event.

-- If the URL is dynamic, confirm that your normalization strategy does not explode the number of issues.
+- If the URL is dynamic, confirm the normalization doesn't explode the issue count.

-That last check matters more than it sounds.
-It is very easy to improve grouping in theory and accidentally make it too granular in practice.
+That last one matters more than it sounds — it's easy to improve grouping on paper and make it too granular in practice.